avivasolutionsnl/Nyxie/README.md

 |Include sub categories |bool         | true           |indicates whether sub categories are included|

 #### Customer first purchase date
-Will apply the given benefit when the user is a logged in customer and has placed an order at a certain date.
+Will apply the given benefit when the user is a logged in customer and has placed an order at a given date.

 When a qualification is added to a promotion, the following condition will be available in the list: